AshmitAVS/IMdb-Clone/README.md

 Features :- <br>
 1) Home Page:-<br>
 Search any movie from the API and display the search results on the frontend (as I type the search results should update).<br>
-Each search result of the movie should have an add to favourite button, clicking on which the movie should be added to “My favourites”.<br>
+Each search result of the movie have an add to favourite button, clicking on which the movie should be added to “My favourites”.<br>
 Also there is more button to open a new page with more information about that movie (movie page).<br>
 <br>
 2) Movie Page:-<br>